Xingyu Bruce Liu

 刘星宇

 Greetings!
-I am a Ph.D. student at the UCLA HCI lab advised by Professor Xiang ‘Anthony’ Chen.
+I’m Bruce, a Ph.D. student at the UCLA HCI lab advised by Professor Xiang ‘Anthony’ Chen.

 My work has been recognized and supported by an Amazon Ph.D.
-Fellowship🏅 (2023), an ACM UIST Best Paper Award 🏆 (2022), an ED Rice Outstanding Master Student Award 🎓 (2023), and a Distinguished Master’s Thesis Research Award 🎓 (2022) at UCLA.
-I also held research internships at Google and Snap Research.
+Fellowship (2023), an ACM UIST Best Paper Award 🏆 (2022), two ACM CHI Best Paper Honorable Mentions 🏅 (2023, 2024), an ED Rice Outstanding Master Student Award 🎓 (2023), and a Distinguished Master’s Thesis Research Award 🎓 (2022) at UCLA.
+I also held research internships at Meta Reality Labs, Google and Snap Research.

 news